Henpocalypse! is so much fun, what attracted you to your role?

-What did you think of Caroline Moran’s writing when you first read the scripts?
+What do you think of Caroline Moran’s writing when you first read the scripts?

-Do you think you would you survive in an apocalypse?
+Do you think you would survive in apocalypse?
 What tactics would you employ?

-How would you describe the tone for this series?
+How would you describe the tone of the series?

-Do you have any funny tales from set you can tell us?
+Do you have funny tales from the set you can tell us?

-How important was it for you to be part of the show that has empowered females from the Midlands at the helm?
+How important was it for you to be part of the show that features empowered females from the Midlands?

-What do you love about your area of the midlands?
+What do you love about your area, the Midlands - Birmingham?